sderosiaux/golb/pages/2015-05-14-using-react-hot-loader-with-a-webpack-dev-server-and-a-node-server/index.md

 We'll obviously start by adding the packages to handle HR:

-- react-hot-loader: the plugin that catch HR events in the front-end and update the view.
+- `react-hot-loader`: the plugin that catch HR events in the front-end and update the view.
-- webpack-dev-middleware: recompiles the Javascript bundle when a source changes and serves the bundle up-to-date.
+- `webpack-dev-middleware`: recompiles the Javascript bundle when a source changes and serves the bundle up-to-date.
-- webpack-hot-middleware: notify the front-end through SSE when the bundle has been recompiled.
+- `webpack-hot-middleware`: notify the front-end through SSE when the bundle has been recompiled.

 ```xml
 $ npm install --save-dev react-hot-loader webpack-dev-middleware webpack-hot-middleware